-The Board of Directors defines the strategic orientations of Total and its businesses and ensures its implementation.
+The Board of Directors determines the course of the Company’s business and oversees its implementation in accordance with its corporate interest by taking into consideration the social and environmental challenges of its activity.
 As part of this mission, among others, the Board approves proposed investments or divestments involving amounts exceeding 3% of shareholders' equity.
 It addresses any and all issues related to the Company’s effective operation.
 It monitors the management of both financial and non financial matters and ensures the quality of the information provided to shareholders, and convenes and sets the agenda for Annual Shareholders' Meetings.

-The Board meets at least four times a year and whenever circumstances require.
+The Board meets whenever circumstances require and at least every three months.
 It also reviews and discusses its own practices annually, and evaluates its own performance at least once every three years.

 Diversity is of Key Importance in the Board’s Composition